Migration Guide

 Done Callback

-From Vitest v0.10.0, the callback style of declaring tests is deprecated.
+Vitest does not support the callback style of declaring tests.
 You can rewrite them to use async/await functions, or use Promise to mimic the callback style.

 it('should work', (done) => {